Chinese internet publishing options

 A dynamic copy of your website (a reverse proxy) with direct access to China's internet.

-I've made changes to your website dynamically as required, making sure the website content is visible.
+I've dynamically made changes to your website as needed, ensuring the content remains visible.

 Article: Make your business website seen and found in China